 Get to know our engaging TRS professors!
-They bring theology and religious studies to life in the classroom and contribute to diverse arenas of scholarly inquiry through research, publications, and presentations.
+They bring theology and religious studies to life in the classroom and contribute to diverse arenas of scholarly inquiry through research, publications and presentations.

 - Biblical economic values

-- Missional Interpretation of the Bible (Missional Hermeneutics)
+- Missional Hermeneutics and the Bible

 I am interested in readings of the Bible that explore the hermeneutical dynamics and implications of the missional vocation and location of the interpreting community.
-My initial work in this area culminated in my dissertation (published as Mission and Moral Reflection in Paul), and I have continued to work on these issues over the past several years as part of the Gospel and Our Culture Network's "GOCN Forum on Missional Hermeneutics" at the Society of Biblical Literature Annual Meetings.
+My initial work in this area culminated in my dissertation (published as Mission and Moral Reflection in Paul), and I have continued to work on these issues over the past several years as steering committee chair of the Gospel and Our Culture Network's "GOCN Forum on Missional Hermeneutics" at the Society of Biblical Literature Annual Meetings.

 - Paul's Letters and Theology